+Pages

+Membership of the Committee

+To receive apologies for absence from those Members who are unable to attend the meeting.

-Pages 1: Membership of the Committee This is where Councillors who are attending as substitutes will say for whom they are attending.
-2: 1 - 10 Minutes of the Previous Meeting To approve the minutes of the meeting of the Panel held on 15 August 2022.
-11 - 12 3: Interests The Councillors will be asked to say if there are any items on the Agenda in which they have disclosable pecuniary interests, which would prevent them from participating in any discussion of the items or participating in any vote upon the items, or any other interests.
-4: Admission of the Public Most debates take place in public.
+Minutes of the Previous Meeting 1 - 10

+To approve the minutes of the meeting of the Panel held on 15 August 2022.

+Interests 11 - 12

+The Councillors will be asked to say if there are any items on the Agenda in which they have disclosable pecuniary interests, which would prevent them from participating in any discussion of the items or participating in any vote upon the items, or any other interests.

+Admission of the Public

+Most debates take place in public.
 This only changes when there is a need to consider certain issues, for instance, commercially sensitive information or details concerning an individual.
-You will be told at this point whether there are any items on the Agenda which are to be discussed in private.
+You will be told at